Marine combat veteran kills 12 in rampage at California bar

 It was the nation's deadliest such attack since 17 students and teachers were killed at a Parkland, Florida, high school nine months ago.
 It also came less than two weeks after a gunman massacred 11 people at a synagogue in Pittsburgh.

-Democratic Gov.-elect Gavin Newsom, in his first public appearance since winning office on Tuesday, lamented the violence that has come again to California.
+Democratic Gov.-elect Gavin Newsom, in his first public appearance since winning office on Tuesday, lamented the violence that has returned to California.

 "It's a gun culture," he said.
 "You can't go to a bar or nightclub?
 You can't go to church or synagogue?
 It's insane is the only way to describe it.
 The normalization, that's the only way I can describe it.
 It's become normalized."